mickaelassaraf/medical_code_inference/README.md

 Now your virtual env is set up and ready !

-## RoBERTa weights
+## RoBERTa-PM weights

-RoBERTa is needed for training and for inference.
+RoBERTa-PM is needed for training and for inference.
-The weights can be find in the [Qantev Drive](https://drive.google.com/drive/folders/1thf5Ckn3sZkrUVQ-N0km2nJrlzcQYWNk) or by yourself in the following folders `Shared/Tech/ML models/PLM_ICD`.
+The weights can be find in the [Qantev Drive](https://drive.google.com/drive/folders/1thf5Ckn3sZkrUVQ-N0km2nJrlzcQYWNk) in the following folders `Shared/Tech/ML models/PLM_ICD`.
 You need to extract the file `RoBERTa-base-PM-M3-Voc-hf.tar` and put it in `medical_code_inference`.

 ## Logging configuration

 We use [Weights&Biases](https://wandb.ai/site) for logging experiments.
 If you don't have an account you need to create one.
 Once this is done, ask one of the team members to add you to the Qantev space on W&B.
 Open the notebook `preliminary_process.ipynb` and run all cells in it.
-It will dezip the RoBERTa weights + connect to W&B for logging.
+It will dezip the RoBERTa-PM weights + connect to W&B for logging.
 For W&B, you will be prompted for your API key that you can find in your user settings.
 You only need to do that operation once.

 ## Get the data